 First, let me tell you how much I envy your energy and grit.
 No matter what challenges life throws at you, you jump right back up on your feet like a cat!

 As a parent, when juggling work and family life overwhelms me, I stop to pause and wonder…”How did mom pick up the pieces after (my brother) Billy died?”

-I learned three powerful life lessons from you the day Billy died and in the days, weeks, months, years, then decades that followed.
+I learned some powerful life lessons from you the day Billy died and in the days, weeks, months, years, then decades that followed.

 Inner strength and resilience (yours!).

 And, life is short, make the most of it.

 Through you, I learned that anything is possible if you set your mind to it.
 Who else has a mom who has worked as (or owned) a(n):

 - children’s clothing store (and designed all of the clothes)